itkan-robotics/java-training/README.md

 - **Progressive Difficulty**: Build from simple to complex
 - **Interactive Elements**: Include exercises and examples
 - **Consistent Format**: Follow established content structure

-## 📄 License

-This educational resource is provided under the MIT License.
-Free to use, modify, and distribute for educational purposes.

 ## 🎓 Educational Context